MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 > **Note**: In this exercise, you can choose to use the API from either the **C#** or **Python** SDK.
 In the steps below, perform the actions appropriate for your preferred language.

 1. In Visual Studio Code, in the **21-custom-form** folder, expand the **C-Sharp** or **Python** folder depending on your language preference.
-2. Right-click the **train-without-labels** folder and open an integrated terminal.
+2. Right-click the **train-model** folder and open an integrated terminal.

 3. Install the Form Recognizer package by running the appropriate command for your language preference: